 College Athletic Recruitment Checklist: A Step-By-Step Guide to Getting Recruited

-By January 1: Register with the NCAA and NAIA Eligibility Center
+Step 1: Register with the NCAA and NAIA Eligibility Center (By January 1)

 NCAA Eligibility Center – Your first step will be to create a Free Profile Page or an Academic and Amateurism Certification Account with the NCAA Eligibility Center in order to get your NCAA ID#.
 When you begin the registration process for the NCAA Eligibility Center, you are given three options to choose from.